Northern Territory: Colonial administration

 With the coming of the British, there were four early attempts to settle the harsh environment of the northern coast, of which three failed in starvation and despair.
-The land now occupied by the Northern Territory was part of colonial New South Wales from 1825 to 1863, except for a brief time from February to December 1846, when it was part of the short-lived colony of North Australia.
-The Northern Territory was part of South Australia from 1863 to 1911, and under its administration the Overland Telegraph Line was constructed between 1870 and 1872.
+The land now occupied by the Northern Territory was part of colonial New South Wales from 1825 to 1863.
+For a brief time from February to December 1846, it was part of the short-lived colony of North Australia.
+The Northern Territory was part of South Australia from 1863 to 1911.
+Under its administration, the Overland Telegraph Line was constructed between 1870 and 1872.

 From its establishment in 1869, the Port Darwin was the major supply point for the Territory for many decades.

 A railway was built between Palmerston and Pine Creek between 1883 and 1889 as part of the North Australia Railway.
 The economic pattern of cattle raising and mining was established so that by 1911 there were 513,000 cattle.
-Victoria River Downs Station, 686 km west of Darwin, was at one time the largest cattle station in the world.

-Gold was found at Grove Hill in 1872 and at Pine Creek (in 1871), Brocks Creek, Burundi, and copper was found at Daly River.
+Victoria River Downs Station, 686 km west of Darwin, was at one time the largest cattle station in the world.Gold was found at Grove Hill in 1872 and at Pine Creek (in 1871), Brocks Creek, Burundi, and copper was found at Daly River.